Sponsored content

 Own and unique media

 “We maintain a very close relationship with the professional sector through constant collaborations with companies and institutions.
 We bring active professionals into the classroom so they can share real and up-to-date experiences with students.
 Furthermore, the studies include mandatory internships, with access to a very broad pool of prominent companies in the sector.
-All this facilitates a more direct and quality job placement,” describes Ana M. Palomo.
-The result of all this is that “more than 80% of graduates find work within six months of completing their studies, often in areas related to their training,” thanks to applied skills aligned with the real needs of the job market.
+All of this facilitates a more direct and quality job placement,” describes Ana M. Palomo.
+The result of all this is that “more than 80% of graduates find work within six months of completing their studies, often in fields related to their training,” thanks to applied skills aligned with the real needs of the job market.

 LISA and 3Cat